Bioavailability and CBD

 There are countless creams and balms with CBD as an active substance.
 The skin is a very dense membrane and low permeability which directly affects absorption.
 It is for this reason that if we choose the topical route to enjoy the benefits of CBD we will have to look a lot at the concentration of Cannabidiol of such products.
 This is the best way to soothe localized pains, dense layers of product should be applied to the skin and let it work until the skin finishes absorbing.
-In any case, applying any concentration of CBD to the skin will not allow it to reach the bloodstream so its bioavailability is zero.
+In any case, applying any concentration of CBD to the skin will not get it into the bloodstream, so its bioavailability is nil.
 There are transdermal CBD patches which are absorbed into the bloodstream, but their exact bioavailability is not yet known.

 Synergies that increase bioavailability: Terpenes, Flavonoids and other Cannabinoids

 So far we have talked only about the bioavailability of isolated CBD cannabinoid.
-Some studies show that combining CBD with other cannabinoids and terpenes naturally present in the hemp plant increases the bioavailability of the compound by any of the routes of administration.
+Some studies show that combining CBD with other cannabinoids and terpenes naturally present in the hemp plant such as guaiol ocimene or humulene increases the bioavailability of the compound by any route of administration.

 In the market we can find:

-- CBD Broad Spectrum Oil: Contains CBD with some (not all) of the cannabinoids, terpenes and hemp flavonoids.
+- Broad Spectrum CBD Oil: Contains CBD with some (not all) of the cannabinoids, terpenes and flavonoids of hemp.

 - CBD Full Spectrum Oil: Contains all cannabinoids, terpenes and flavonoids of hemp.
 For all Higea CBD oils, the THC concentration is less than 0.2% which prevents psychoactive effects.